mattrussi/gitlab-com-runbooks/docs/teleport/teleport_admin.md

 ## Event Handler Plugin

-`teleport-event-handler` plugin is used for handling Teleport audit events and sending them to a [Fluentd](https://www.fluentd.org/) instance, so such events can be further shipped to other systems (i.e. SIEM) for security and auditing purposes.
+`teleport-plugin-event-handler` is used for handling Teleport audit events and sending them to a [Fluentd](https://www.fluentd.org/) instance, so such events can be further shipped to other systems (i.e. SIEM) for security and auditing purposes.
-Read me about exporting exporting Teleport audit events [here](https://goteleport.com/docs/management/export-audit-events/).
+Read more about exporting exporting Teleport audit events [here](https://goteleport.com/docs/management/export-audit-events/).

 - This plugin is installed using [teleport-plugin-event-handler](https://goteleport.com/docs/reference/helm-reference/teleport-plugin-event-handler/) Helm chart